How to Reverse Fatty Liver Disease Naturally.

 Fatty fish.
 High in omega-3s, which reduce inflammation.

 Citrus fruits and berries.
-Contain strong antioxidants and vitamin C.
+Contains strong antioxidants and vitamin C.

 Nuts and seeds.
 Help balance liver enzymes.